 - Exhibition opportunities: Every member in the program exhibits annually in a curated group show.
 In recent year, curators of the National Artists Annual Exhibition have included: Suzanne Altmann, Rocio Aranda-Alvarado, Jill Conner, Charlotta Kotik, Catherine Morris, Barbara O’Brien, and Lesley Wright.

-- In addition to the curated National Members Exhibition, Artists may apply without fee to the following juried exhibitions: Generations, the Biennial exhibition series, and the Currents exhibition series.
+- Juried Exhibitions: In addition to the curated National Members Exhibition, artists may apply without fee to the following juried exhibitions: Generations, the Biennial exhibition series, and the Currents exhibition series.

 - Solo Show: after two years a National Artist can apply to the Exhibition Committee for a solo show at the New York members’ rate.